-People with lupus can have a decrease in platelets and white blood cells, increasing the risks for bleeding and infection.
+People with lupus can have a decrease in platelets and white blood cells, increasing the risks of bleeding and infection.
 Anemia may also be present.
 Widespread inflammation in different areas of the body can have serious consequences, including vasculitis (inflammation of blood vessels, which can impair circulation and oxygen delivery), pleuritis (inflammation of the lining of the lungs), and pericarditis (inflammation of the lining sac of the heart).
 Pleuritis and pericarditis can result in chest pain.
 Other manifestations of lupus in the lung can include pleural effusion (fluid collection in the space surrounding the lungs) and interstitial lung disease.
 In the heart, myocarditis (inflammation of the heart muscle) can occur.

-Inflammation in the kidneys due to lupus (lupus nephritis) can cause leakage of protein into the urine (proteinuria), fluid retention, high blood pressure, and even kidney failure.
-This can lead to worsening of fatigue and swelling of the legs and feet.
+Inflammation in the kidneys due to lupus (lupus nephritis) can cause leakage of protein into the urine (proteinuria), fluid retention, high blood pressure, and even acute or chronic kidney failure.
+This can lead to worsening fatigue and swelling of the legs and feet.

 Involvement of the brain can cause personality changes, thought disorders (psychosis), seizures, and even coma.
 Lupus-related nerve damage can cause numbness, tingling, and weakness of the involved body parts or extremities.